 OSHA requires respirator fit testing to be completed upon initial implementation of a Respiratory Protection Program and then once a year after that.
 OSHA has temporarily paused the need to do annual testing.

 Is a fit test required for a N95 respirator?

 Yes.
 Per OSHA guidance, if respirators are required, all tight-fitting, disposable and reusable respirators/masks should be fit tested.
 This includes N95 and surgical N95 respirators, which are common in Long Term Care.
-Other respirators that should be fit tested include:
+Other reusable and disposable respirators that should be fit tested include:

 Does the respirator fit test kit I use need to be made from the same manufacturer as my N95?

-No. The brand does not matter.
+No. The brand does not matter when conducting reusable or disposable respirator fit testing.
 Any qualitative fit test kit should work with any brand of N95 respirator.

 How long will a respirator fit test kit last?